-The year 2020 was an unforgettable one small businesses, notably businesses owned by in Wacif's history.
-From the pandemic and entrepreneurs of color, toward resiliency and economic crises to social unrest, this year recovery. impacted our communities in ways we couldn't have imagined.
-As we witnessed businesses Entrepreneurs are resilient.
-To sustain their shutter and dealt with painful loss, we knew capacity, they need a supportive and just our resilient small business owners needed system on their side as they rebuild their critical comprehensive economic relief and a businesses, communities, and, most notably, supportive arm to lean on as we weathered the their lives.
-Wacif is determined to be that grueling hardships of the COVID-19 pandemic. partner and to advance our vision of economic justice and opportunity for all small business Wacif's longstanding commitment to equity owners.
+The year 2020 was an unforgettable one in Wacif's history.
+From the pandemic and economic crises to social unrest, this year impacted our communities in ways we couldn't have imagined.
+As we witnessed businesses shutter and dealt with painful loss, we knew our resilient small business owners needed critical comprehensive economic relief and a supportive arm to lean on as we weathered the grueling hardships of the COVID-19 pandemic.

-and opportunity for all echoed throughout 2020.
+Wacif's longstanding commitment to equity and opportunity for all echoed throughout 2020.
 For 33 years, we have deployed capital into historically underserved communities, from essential financial capital to advisory and programmatic services to partnership opportunities.
 This deep knowledge and connection to the entrepreneurs that we serve positioned us to collaborate with partners across the region to distribute essential relief and resources.
 Wacif disbursed a total capital deployment of over \$11 million to support and invest in entrepreneurs across the Washington, D.C., region, a testament to the depth of community need and the urgency and mission of building an equitable and just society where every individual has access to opportunity.
-The organization stood up high-impact partnerships across the public and private sector, all with the goal of positioning
+The organization stood up high-impact partnerships across the public and private sector, all with the goal of positioning small businesses, notably businesses owned by entrepreneurs of color, toward resiliency and recovery.